 Precipitation regimes are shifting and diminishing in length and quantity of moisture.
 Decreasing moisture weakens native vegetation and allows for noxious weeds to thrive and overtake the native species mix.
 Thirty percent of snow is lost to evaporation.

-Throughout the reservation, climate change will result in an increase in the spread of noxious weeds and will impact plant composition in native rangeland, particularly of fescues.
+Throughout the Blackfeet Nation, climate change will result in an increase in the spread of noxious weeds and will impact plant composition in native rangeland, particularly of fescues.

-Threats from noxious weeds span the entire Reservation.
+Threats from noxious weeds span the entire Blackfeet Nation.
 Noxious weed invasion has already occurred for over a decade.
 Native vegetation is currently stressed, so the planning timeframe begins now and continues over the long-term.